Let’s begin the post by defining Enterprise Architecture, which consists of both Business and Technology Architecture.

 IT Architecture teams cannot ignore the implications of Business Architecture, and Business Architects can no longer isolate themselves from the organisation’s IT Architecture.

-Organisations should follow an approach where they employ a Business Architectwho works alongside the IT Architect, who together cater for the Enterprise Architecture of the Business Transformation.
+Organisations should follow an approach where they employ a Business Architect who works alongside the IT Architect, who together cater for the Enterprise Architecture of the Business Transformation.

 Its proven framework and blueprints are trusted by the UK Government, FTSE 100 and fast growing companies to deliver their transformation.
-It addresses the five main causes of transformation failures:
+It addresses the five (5) main causes of transformation failures: